shmuelzon/home-assistant-floor-plan/README.md

   [Elements](https://www.home-assistant.io/dashboards/picture-elements/#elements)
 * Tap Action - Define what to do when the entity is tapped/clicked on, see [Tap Action](https://www.home-assistant.io/dashboards/actions/#tap-action)
+* Always on - Only for lights, set light as always on removing its icon and it won't be affected by the matching Home Assistant state

 ## Preparation